What to Expect

 TCD, Transcranial Doppler is a non-invasive, painless ultrasound technique that uses high-frequency sound waves to measure the rate and direction of blood flow inside vessels.
 The test examines and records the speed of the blood.

-An Epilepsy Monitoring Unit (EMU) is a unit in the hospital An Epilepsy Monitoring Unit (EMU) is a unit in the hospital specially designed to evaluate, diagnose, and treat seizure disorders in patients of all ages.
+An Epilepsy Monitoring Unit (EMU), otherwise known as a Seizure Monitoring Unit (SMU) is a unit in the hospital specially designed to evaluate, diagnose, and treat seizure disorders in patients of all ages.
 Often, seizure medications will be safely reduced in order to allow the recording of a seizure.
 Video EEG technology is used to evaluate and diagnose seizures by gathering data before a seizure starts, during a seizure, and in the recovery phase.
 This comprehensive data collection allows physicians to develop the best treatment for patients, including medication, stimulation techniques, diet therapy, or surgical intervention.

 Nerve Conduction Studies